cryptogogue/vol-node-cpp/docs/mining-node-setup-guide.md

 ./ops/compose-volition/down.sh
 ```

-Now you can run volition with nginx:
+Now you can run volition with nginx and certbot:

 ```
-./ops/compose-volition-nginx/up.sh
+./ops/compose-volition-nginx-certbot/up.sh
 ```

 Navigate to the domain you configured and you should see the SSL lock appear in the address bar to indicate a secure site.